TanVD/kosogor/README.md

 [![CircleCI](https://circleci.com/gh/TanVD/kosogor.svg?style=svg)](https://circleci.com/gh/TanVD/kosogor)

-The idea behind Kosogor project is to reduce the size  of your build.gradle.kts and remove from it all the boilerplate: setting plugins configurations which should be default or using verbose plugin interfaces when you don't need such flexibility.
+The idea behind Kosogor project is to reduce the size  of your build.gradle.kts and remove from it all the boilerplate: setting plugins configurations, which should be defaults or using verbose plugin interfaces when you don't need such flexibility.

 It includes a few different plugins:
 * `kosogor` &mdash; simplified Kotlin-DSL facades and defaults for everyday development.
 See it's [README](https://github.com/TanVD/kosogor/blob/master/kosogor)